This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - 1/4 teaspoon sea salt

-- 1/2 cup unsalted peanut butter or any nut butter
+- 1/2 cup unsalted peanut butter, or nut butter of choice

 - 1 teaspoon vanilla extract